 While singer/songwriter Jami Lynn has built her musical career wielding a banjo and a bit of twang, her influences have always included the likes of Billie Holiday, Fats Waller, and Sarah Vaughn.
 Her latest album project showcases these influences and melds the classics with Jami’s jazz originals.
-Filling out Jami’s light but sultry vocals and electric guitar is upright bassist Andrew Reinartz, Joel Shotwell on sax, Jim Speirs on trumpet, Jeremy hegg on keys, and special guests Ingrid Lane on violin and JD Fiedler on electric guitar.
+Filling out Jami’s light but sultry vocals and electric guitar is upright bassist Andrew Reinartz, Joel Shotwell on sax, Jim Speirs on trumpet, Jeremy hegg on keys, Daniel Heier on drums, and special guests Ingrid Lane on violin and JD Fiedler on electric guitar.

 This performance showcases sparse and haunting ballads as well as the vocally-driven, scat-laden big band tune, and marks the release of Jami’s first jazz recording, “Sparse.”

 The EP features the talents of Reinartz, Heier, and Paul along with Joel Shotwell on sax, Jim Speirs on Trumpet, and Dalton Coffey on dobro.

 Though Jami Lynn’s latest folk and Americana album earned her a top 25 listing from the UK’s Telegraph, honors from the Planet Bluegrass Folks Festival Songwriting Competition, and one of Culture Spot’s “50 artists to watch,” don’t rule out her jazz chops.
 Jami’s roots are in the old-time country, folk, and polka of the Northeastern South Dakota jamborees of her childhood, but a love for the great ladies of jazz developed right alongside her love of the banjo.